 I'm busy so I need a lot of small planning details in my planners.
 I'm also very hard on my planning tools now that I have a toddler.
 I need items that can withstand a year's worth of animal crackers and trips to the park!

-Watch the video version of this post below (don't forget to subscribe!)
+Watch the video version of this post up above (don't forget to subscribe!)
 OR scroll down for the text version.

 This post contains affiliate links but girl, I don't recommend stuff I don't love!
 You can read my Disclaimer for more info.